 - Evening.
 Bub cries most in the late afternoon and evening.

 Experts found that during the first few months of a baby’s life, their peak periods of crying coincided with increased incidences of shaken baby syndrome.
-Researchers believed that some parents were shaking their babies to try and stop the long periods of crying.
+Researchers believed that some parents were shaking their infants and causing head trauma to try and stop the long periods of crying.

 Do all babies go through Purple Crying?

-Marilyn Barr, Founder/Former Executive Director, NCSBS, says all babies go through this period, but some babies cry a lot and some less.
+Marilyn Barr, Founder/Former Executive Director, NCSBS, says all babies go through this period, but your baby may cry more than your friend’s.
 “When these babies are going through this period they seem to resist soothing,” Marilyn explains.
 “Nothing helps.
-Even though certain soothing methods may help when they are simply fussy or crying, bouts of inconsolable crying are different.
+Even though certain soothing methods may help when they are simply fussy, bouts of inconsolable crying are different.
 Nothing seems to soothe them.

-“During this phase of a baby’s life, they can cry for hours and still be healthy and normal.
+“During this stage of a baby’s life, they can cry for hours and still be healthy.
 Parents often think there must be something wrong or they would not be crying like this.
-However, even after a check-up from the doctor which shows the baby is healthy they still go home and cry for hours, night after night.
+However, even after a check-up from the doctor which shows the child is healthy they still go home and cry for hours, night after night.

 “The acronym PURPLE is used to describe specific characteristics of an infant’s crying during this phase and let parents and caregivers know that what they are experiencing is indeed normal and, although frustrating, is simply a phase in their child’s development that will pass.
 The word Period is important because it tells parents that it is only temporary and will come to an end.”

-What can I do for my baby during the Period of Purple Crying?
+How can I help my baby during the Period of Purple Crying?

 According to the experts, the best thing to do is to stay calm.
 It’s perfectly ok to feel overwhelmed and drained, but don’t let that shape how you treat your bub.
 Calmness can be reassuring to a baby, whereas it’s harder to calm your baby when you aren’t calm yourself.